 Work with people who know when to reroute around flooded areas or avoid a risky zones at night.

-6. Break large state deliveries into zones
+5. Break large regions into zones

 Instead of “Lagos delivery”, break it into: